Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Deep, plush seat for nightly TV and naps
+• Deep, plush seat for TV nights and naps, especially if you already know you prefer a deep-seat sofa.

 Who it is best for:

-• People who value sprawl comfort over “formal sofa” posture
+• People who want lounge comfort over formal posture

-• Renters who may rearrange the layout often
+• Renters who may rearrange often and want the flexibility that comes with modular seating.

 Where it falls short: